-- You receive a call or email out of the blue with an urgent request for your personal or financial information, or to make an immediate payment
+You receive a call or email out of the blue with an urgent request for your personal or financial information

 Remember that your bank will never ask you to:

-- Tell them your PIN code, expiry date, CVV number which is the last 3 digits of the security code on the back of your card
+Tell them your PIN code, expiry date, CVV number (the last 3 digits of the security code on the back of your card)

 What to do if you fall victim to a fraud or scam